DavidJCullen/Data-Science-Portfolio-/index.md

 ## [1.
 Classification Using Machine Learning Pipeline](https://github.com/DavidJCullen/ML-Pipeline-for-Classification/blob/main/Hums_and_Whistles_ML_Pipeline_(Binary_Class)_MileEnd_Dataset_.ipynb)

-The dataset has over 800 individual hums and whistles audio samples, consisting of Star Wars and Harry Potter labelled theme tunes.
+The dataset has over 800 individual hums and whistles audio samples, comprising Star Wars and Harry Potter labelled theme tunes.
 This is an example of a binary classification problem, that uses a machine learning pipeline to take an audio segment and predict its corresponding classes/label.

   **Example Confusion Matrix obtained from the classification task:**